The Power of Diaphragmatic Breathing

 • Can help to prevent intra-abdominal pressure issues like hernias, pelvic organ prolapses, bowel and bladder incontinence, and more.

-At Tri Physical Therapy, our Physical Therapists use Pilates based exercises in our personalized programs with clients because Pilates places such an emphasis on optimal breathing patterns.
+At Tri Physical Therapy, our Physical Therapists use Pilates-based exercises in our personalized programs with clients because Pilates places such an emphasis on optimal breathing patterns.
 Every exercise is cued with breath!

 Pilates and pelvic floor physical therapy place a huge emphasis on using breath during the “work” portion of an exercise.
 This is so important in managing intra-abdominal pressure.
 We generate pressure inside of our bodies whenever we move.
-We want to make sure that we can handle this pressure effectively so that we protect, not hurt our body.
-The best way to manage pressure is through diaphragmatic breathing, optimal postural alignment, and appropriate strength especially in the hips, core, and pelvic floor.
+We want to make sure that we can handle this pressure effectively so that we protect, not hurt our bodies.
+The best way to manage pressure is through diaphragmatic breathing, optimal postural alignment, and appropriate strength, especially in the hips, core, and pelvic floor.

 Interested in correcting your breathing?
 Book your initial consultation with us today!